cunarist/transle/README.md

 This repository is a fork of `cunarist/app-template` repository on GitHub, which is based on default Flutter app template with some additional packages and modifications applied to make sure everything is super-ready.
 Because this repository is basically a fork, it can receive latest updates applied to `cunarist/app-template` via Git.

-This repository currently has Cunarist App Template version 20230103.

 # Platform Support

 Flutter and Rust support a variety of platforms: Windows, Linux, macOS, Android, iOS and web.
 However, Cunarist App Template is not yet mature enough to support all of those, though it has enough potential to do so in the future.